 What goes into the knowledge assessment exam?

-The exam is comprised of 3 Domains: Principles (17%), People-Related (17%) and Practices (66%).
-Additional details about the knowledge assessment can be found in the content outline.
+The LCI-CPD and LCI-CPD exams are composed of 3 Domains: Principles, People-Related, and Practices.
+Additional details about the knowledge assessment can be found in the content outline of each handbook.

 What is the capabilities assessment or portfolio review?

 LCI’s portfolio review is a capabilities assessment in which candidates provide detailed evidence that they have demonstrated certain competencies of applying Lean on real projects.
 This is the second part of the certification program and is completed after passing the knowledge assessment.
 The submitted materials are reviewed in a blind review by a pool of trained subject matter experts to independently evaluate portfolio submissions.
 Reviewers evaluate submitted responses to the question prompts and artifacts for thoroughness against the subject area definition and requirements using this rubric.
 See the handbook for additional details.